sansin5982/Mendelian-Randomization/chapters/Glossary.md

 #### In short:

-***Mendelian Randomization helps answer: “Does X cause Y?” — using your genes as unbiased clues***.
+***Mendelian Randomization helps answer: “Does X cause Y?” — using our genes as unbiased clues***.

 ------------------------------------------------------------------------